COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Pure Steam R Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:The condensate contains less than 0.25 USP Endotoxin Units/mL when used in the production of parenterals.
+USP PF [52(1)] mono Pure Steam R Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:The condensate contains less than 0.25 USP Endotoxin Units/mL when used in the production of parenterals.
 3/12/2026

 USP PF [51(6)] chapter 〈771〉 Ophthalmic Products—Quality Tests R STERILITY